How-to: Custom client JS modules

 For a full styling system beyond static class names, a runtime CSS-in-JS library (such as styled-components or @emotion) works as an ordinary org.mvnpm dependency: it is bundled with the module and injects its styles at runtime.
 Use the styled API or className={css(...)}; Emotion's css prop (<div css={...} />) needs a JSX transform that the build does not run, so it is not available.

-CSS preprocessors (Sass/SCSS, Less, Stylus) and utility frameworks that generate CSS from a build step (Tailwind, UnoCSS) are not part of this build — it runs the esbuild binary only, with no Node or plugin phase.
+CSS preprocessors (Sass/SCSS, Less, Stylus) and utility frameworks that generate CSS from a build step (Tailwind, UnoCSS) are not part of this build — plain bundling runs the esbuild binary only, with no Node or plugin phase.
 Native CSS (nesting, custom properties) and CSS modules cover most of what a preprocessor was used for; if you do need one of these tools, generate the CSS with a separate step and ship the result as a plain stylesheet through onWebClientInit.

 A standalone stylesheet that is not part of the build can still be shipped as a plain file and loaded through the onWebClientInit action, like the CSS of a classic custom component (see How-to: Custom Components (objects)).